ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 #### Helper Initialization {#aggregation-helper-init}

-Each helper begins their portion of the aggregate initialization phase with the set of candidate report shares obtained in an `AggregationJobInitReq` message from the leader.
-It attempts to recover and validate the corresponding input shares similar to the leader, and eventually returns a response to the leader carrying a VDAF-specific message for each report share.
+Each Helper begins their portion of the aggregate initialization when they receive an AggregationJobInitReq message from the Leader.
+For each ReportShare conveyed by this message, the Helper attempts to initialize VDAF preparation (see {{Section 5.1 of !VDAF}}) just as the Leader does.
+If successful, it includes its prepare message in its response that the Leader will use to continue the process.

-To begin this process, the helper first checks if it recognizes the task ID, if not then it MUST abort with error `unrecognizedTask`.
-Then the helper checks that the report IDs in `AggregationJobInitReq.report_shares` are all distinct.
+To begin this process, the Helper first checks if it recognizes the task ID.
+If not, then it MUST abort with error `unrecognizedTask`.
+Then the Helper checks that the report IDs in `AggregationJobInitReq.report_shares` are all distinct.
 If two ReportShare values have the same report ID, then the helper MUST abort with error `unrecognizedMessage`.
-If this check succeeds, the helper then attempts to recover each input share in `AggregationJobInitReq.report_shares` as follows:
+If this check succeeds, the helper then attempts to recover each input share in `AggregationJobInitReq.report_shares` as
+follows:

 1. Decrypt the input share for each report share as described in
    {{input-share-decryption}}.